AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 What is meant by Kelvin Temperature of Lights is not the classic interpretation of the meaning of Kelvin.

 Kelvin is used in the lighting industry to define the Color temperature of a bulb.

-Kelvins, as applied to color temperature of lights, are derived from the actual temperature of a black body radiator.
-Which is the concept of color temperature based on the relationship between the temperature and radiation emitted by a theoretical standardized material and termed a "black body radiator".
-This is where the "classic" definition of Kelvin, and how it relates to light, come together.
+However, Kelvin is ONLY AN INDICATOR of what the light spectrum in nanometers MIGHT be, not an exact prediction, so be careful about comparing light output solely by Kelvin (actual spectrums & PUR are better measurements)Kelvins, as applied to color temperature of lights, are derived from the actual temperature of a black body radiator.
+Which is the concept of color temperature based on the relationship between the temperature & radiation emitted by a theoretical standardized material and termed a "black body radiator".
+This is where the "classic" definition of Kelvin, & how it relates to light, come together.
 Hypothetically, at cessation of all molecular motion (the black body state of this hypothetical radiator), the temperature is described as being at absolute zero or 0 Kelvin, which is equal to -273 degrees Celsius.
-See the picture example below:

 An incandescent filament is very dark, and approaches being a black body radiator, so the actual temperature of an incandescent filament is somewhat close to its color temperature in Kelvins.